ArcticMC/Scenarios/descriptions.md

 ### Elements (H, not comb. **BROKEN**)
 > Each player will get an ability, either water, earth, fire, and air.
 This scenario was created by the group of Ambition. https://pastebin.com/907NZWVJ

-### Enchanted Death (L)
-> You cannot craft enchanting tables.
-When a player dies, they will drop an enchanting table.
-(Please Note: You will be Disqualified of you team-kill your teammates for an enchanting table.)

 ### Enchant Paranoia (L)

 > &#x1F534; THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)